social-protocols/social-protocols.github.io/content/research-notes/2024-05-24-calculating-tallies.md

 ### Adjusting for Selection Bias in Votes on Note

-When we calculate $`P(upvote post|voted on note)`$, we introduce a voter bias.
+When we calculate $P(upvote post|voted on note)$, we introduce a voter bias.
 Users do decide what notes to vote on.
 Probably, a user who downvotes a post is more likely to vote on a note that opposes the post.
 However, we can adjust for this.
 So for example if a post has an upvoteProbability of say 90%, but of users who voted on the note, only 40% upvoted the post (60% downvoted the post), we know there is a bias (users who downvoted the post are more likely to vote on the note) and can adjust for it using a standard adjustment formula.

 ### Further TODOS